Skip to Main Content

 The eligibility requirements are as follows:

-  Must be a current undergraduate college or university student in an accredited

-  four-year U.S. college or university.
-Incoming first-year students and college

-  students who graduated the year of the competition (i.e., January-June 2021 for

-  the 2021 essay competition) are eligible to apply.
+- Must be a current undergraduate college or university student in an accredited four-year U.S. college or university.
+Incoming first-year students (i.e., high school seniors) and college students who graduate the year of the competition are eligible to apply.

 Since this is an academic paper, cited sources are expected.
-You may use MLA or
+You may use MLA or Chicago formatting.

-  Chicago formatting.

 The essay length is a minimum of 5 pages and a maximum of 8 pages (approximately 1,500-2,000 words), using a standard font set to 12-point with double-spacing and 1-inch margins.

 A bibliography does not count towards or against the page length requirement.